Arifenmrridha/PulseBoard/README.md

 ## License

-This project is prepared for the AI Agents Intensive Capstone submission.
-Add your preferred license before publishing publicly.
+This project is Licensed under the ## MIT License.